laatabix/MarraSIM/README.md

 Each hour, the state of roads is updated to consider the current traffic level.
 Affluence of passengers is also updated.

 ## Design concepts

-  1- *Theoretical and empirical background* : agents in MarraSIM represent principal concepts involved in the public transport and road traffic.

-  2- *Individual decision-making* :
+  1- *Individual decision-making* :

-  3- *Learning* : in the current version of the model, agents do not perform any learning mechanism.
+  2- *Learning* : in the current version of the model, agents do not perform any learning mechanism.

-  4- *Individual sensing* :
+  3- *Individual sensing* :

-  5- *Individual prediction* : in the current version of the model, agents do not make any predictions.
+  4- *Individual prediction* : in the current version of the model, agents do not make any predictions.

-  6- *Interaction* :
+  5- *Interaction* :

-  7- *Collectives* :
+  6- *Collectives* :

-  8- *Heterogeneity* :
+  7- *Heterogeneity* :

-  9- *Stochasticity* :
+  8- *Stochasticity* :

-  10- *Observation* :
+  9- *Observation* :

 ## Details